-In October 2011, AAM opened the ATM office in the capital city of Tunis.
-ATM partners with leading Tunisian radio and television stations to produce a series of nine town halls on key areas of Tunisia’s democratic transition including governance, political participation, freedom of expression, and the economy.
+ATM partners with leading Tunisian radio and television stations to produce a series of town halls on key areas of Tunisia’s democratic transition including governance, political participation, freedom of expression, and the economy.

 The innovative format of these interactive town hall programs provides a forum to incorporate a wide range of Tunisian voices and concerns, especially to help give voice to the country’s rural interior by connecting them with coastal regions for direct discussion on Tunisia’s future.